learn-with-abdur-shobur/type-script/src/abstract-class/abstract-classes.md

 ## Abstract Class

 - Abstract Class is a main class, When some one extends Abstract Class, This class need must be implement all abstract classes property or elements
+- Abstract Class is a shape of Class

 **Write Abstract Class**